bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 These fees bring in the funds to sustain the various functions of the Bisq project: development, design, documentation, etc.

-Of course, there are 3 critical advantages Bisq has here that most software projects don't have:
+Of course, there are 3 critical advantages Bisq has here that many software projects don't have:

 * users perceive paying trading fees as a natural occurrence when using a digital marketplace
 * the means to make payments are neatly weaved in to the natural experience of using the software